mckaywrigley/nba-cba-ai-chat/README.md

 Use AI to ask questions about the new 676-page NBA CBA.

-Built with Next.js, OpenAI, Supabase, and LangChain.
+Built with OpenAI, Next.js, Vercel AI SDK, Supabase, and LangChain.